 Let's cut to the chase: most church newsletters don't get read.
 Not because people don't care... but because the email isn't working for them.

 Too long.
 Too cluttered.
 Too many announcements packed in like a Sunday bulletin with a Send button.
+See what to do when no one reads your church newsletter for solutions.

 But it doesn’t have to be that way.